sandpiper-framework/sandpiper/test/api/README.md

 Most installations will only use a single server role, but in our case we're running both on the same machine for testing purposes.
 When the API server starts, it looks for a file named "api-config.yaml" in the current directory, so we'd normally rename ours to match this default.

 The `sandpiper` command looks for a file named `cli-config.yaml` in the current directory.
-Again, in our case, we created two server roles and so we have two configuration files.
+Again, in our case, since we created two server-roles we have two separate API configuration files.

 Next we'll run the sandpiper server (using the "primary" database) and create `subscriptions` and `grains` for us to sync.
 We'll do most of this work with a free REST client called Insomnia (someone must have thought that name was clever).